jakobmattsson/jscov/README.md

 ## Todo

 * Some characters in regexps appears to be improperly escaped, for example $.
 Investigate.
-* Putting unicode characters in comments
 * Add some more test scaffolding, based on other peoples code in order to analyse coding styles other than my own.
 * Support different encodings (compare with JSCoverage on that as well)
-* Unicode to Numeric Entity code
 * Compare the runtime of JSCoverage vs jscov (for fun and for presenting the difference)